ctucker/angular-snc-training/readme.md

 organized.
 We will be running the code from within ServiceNow by installing this as a plugin.

 You'll need to adjust your run configuration to find the plugin.
+(In Eclipse you'll find the VM Arguments by going to Run -> Run Configurations, Under Java Application select GlideOrbit, VM Arguments are located in the Arguments tab.)

 In your launch config's VM arguments, add:

 	-Dglide.security.policy=none